Washington DC Rent Control Laws

 - Owned by a landlord (but not a corporation) who owns no more than four rental units in D.C.

-- That were vacant when the rent control law took effect
+- That was vacant when the rent control law took effect.

 Rent Control – What Landlords Can and Cannot Do